Sesto Pals: Work

-Various exegetes have reached the conclusion that Pals' Alge poetry is ahead of its time and context, one of the more notable contribution to the second-wave avant-garde in Romania.
+In 1969, commenting on the Pană anthology, literary critic Nicolae Manolescu opined that Pals, like Grigore Cugler and Filip Corsa, belonged to the most artistically irrelevant section of the Romanian avant-garde, and suggested that his name was not worth mentioning in any larger panorama of Romanian literature.
+Various other exegetes have contrarily reached the conclusion that Pals' Alge poetry is ahead of its time and context, one of the more notable contribution to the second-wave avant-garde in Romania.
 Paul Cernat describes a clash of visions between the "prophetic" ambitions of Alge and Pals' character, that of a "vulnerable introvert, terrorized by the precariousness of the human condition".
 According to Ion Pop, some of these poems stand out among the "purely awkward exercises" of youth, as "unhinged" expressionist pieces in succession to those of Adrian Maniu and Jules Laforgue.
 Other, tamer, pieces were directly inspired by the hermetic Ion Barbu and the mainstream modernist Tudor Arghezi.
 Several poems are singled out by Crohmălniceanu for being biblical-themed and distinctly apocalyptic, while yet others are "socially-inspired", "unanimistic" and "fraternal", addressed to "those people I meet on the tram".

 By the mid-1950s, when he settled for a format of blank verse and haikus, Pals was prone to philosophical meditation, and explored much deeper into lyrical themes.
 As argued by Finkenthal, this change was prompted by his separation from Valentina: "From now on, the poet finds himself locked in a world where things happen, things change, where there is no longer room for any refuge into love or wisdom."
 According to Voncu, there was another cultural layer: like Gellu Naum and other late arrivals on the avant-garde scene, Pals was moving away from the sheer negativity of Alge, and attempting to construct instead a post-philosophical surrealism.
 Cernat sees Pals' surrealism as having "a familiar face", with classical-format quatrains like those of Tristan Tzara, H. Bonciu, and Jacques Prévert.

 Some of Pals' poems, tentatively dated to 1958, seemingly allude to Valentina's arrest by the communists and the whole wave of political repression.
 Such dark and brooding works are held by both Finkenthal and Voncu as proof that Caraion and Pals influenced each other directly, despite their erotic rivalry.
 One fragment depicts silent struggles between the scheming fishermen and their catch, implying that fish still have a dying hope:

 In 1960s prose poems which display influences from Franz Kafka or Urmuz, Pals amplified his sense of bafflement about the human condition.
 Nonetheless, Finkenthal writes, his very series of lyrical verse hints at "truths that are inaccessible to common mortals".
 He reconciled himself with the idea of time by denying its concreteness, but drew a line between general time and "the time of creation".
 The latter allowed for a future, and therefore provided room for "affirmation and oblivion".
 This meant that, "once he puts himself on the line, an artist will have to fade into his own affirmation."
 The moribund Pals sketched out a quaint prophecy: